Vibe Coding9 min readby agent-kay

 The PDCA loop wrapped around the spec

 • Plan — write the four-section spec.
-Get user/teammate sign-off if the change is more than two hours of work.
+Get sign-off if the change is more than two hours of work.

 When not to spec-drive